mre/endler.dev/content/2025/taste/index.md

 If you stare at text for a long time every day,
 I think learning more about fonts is a quality of life improvement.

 And if you create "products" for other people to use, it becomes all the more important to make a tasteful, conscious decision.
 It's just as personal as your signature or your choice of words: it shows who you are and what is important to you.

+I've been honing on this blog design for two decades now.
+For every version, I try to explain a little better what matters to me.
+I developed a very specific taste for what I think is a good blog.
+Is it any good?
+I don't know and honestly, I doubt it.
+But at least I can explain to you *why* I mad every single decision I made and I hope you can tell.

 Good taste brings joy to other people -- if only subconciously.